 Home to the seat of governance, most ministerial headquarters and other government authorities are located in Suva.

 A directory of their addresses and contact details is available on the Fijian Government portal, http://www.fiji.gov.fj/Home.aspx.
 Fiji’s Parliament is located within Government Buildings, in Suva’s CBD.
 This also houses the Office of the Prime Minister at its new wing and other departments.
 The Real Estate Agents Licensing Board (http://www.realb.org.fj/real-estate-agents-association) is at at Suite 3 of Level 1, Narsey’s Building, CBD.

 Like other cities around the world, Suva has varying properties for low to medium and higher-income earners.
 An urban drift from rural and maritime areas to Suva and a housing demand outweighed by supply has put pressure on an already high density in the Greater Suva Area.

-Eminent neighbourhoods include Muanikau and Domain, Princess Rd, Namadi Heights, Nasese and Suva Point, while lower-income areas include Cunningham, Tamavua and informal settlements along the Tamavua River, Jittu Estate and Omkar.
-Laucala Bay, Laucala Beach, Nakasi, Valelevu and Nasinu provide some of the largest residential inventory, with a mix of varying property types, including commercial.
+Eminent neighbourhoods include Muanikau and Domain, Princess Rd, Namadi Heights and Ragg Street, Nasese and Suva Point, while middle-to-lower-income areas include Cunningham, Tamavua and informal settlements along the Tamavua River, Jittu Estate and Omkar.
+Laucala Bay, Laucala Beach, Nakasi, Valelevu and Nasinu provide some of Suva's largest residential inventory, with a mix of varying property types, including commercial.